Mt. Kenya Visiting Info

 Most visitors to Mt.
 Kenya travel on a few, heavily used routes.
 This makes it all the more important for you to follow these minimum impact guidelines.

 Two Tarn Hut and Kami Hut have been removed.

 Minto's hut (4297m)on the Chogoria route is now for porters use only.
 The Chogoria route is only for parties equipped for camping.
 Tents must be shown at the Chogoria park gate before parties are allowed access.
 Owned by KWS.

 Liki North hut (3993m) is situated on the north-western moorlands.
+Parts of the roof now missing.
 Owned by KWS.